ilo-token/ilo-token.github.io/CONTRIBUTING.md

   `deno test --parallel` before and after making changes to the code.
 Some tests may already be failing.
 - Make use of linter: Run `deno lint`.
 You can run `deno lint --watch` which will auto-reload the stdout whenever you have fixed a linting issue.
+If a lint rule is deemed unnecessary and more of an annoyance, open an [issue](#issue).
+  We can remove lint rules.

 As a thank you for contributing, you'll get a shout out in the changelog!